rsinger86/drf-flex-fields/README.md

 }
 ```
 ## From Serializer Options
 You could accomplish the same outcome as the example above by passing options to your serializers.
-With this approach, you lose runtime dynamicism, but gain the ability to re-use serializers, rather than creating a simplified copy of a serializer for the purposes of embedding it.
+With this approach, you lose runtime dynamism, but gain the ability to re-use serializers, rather than creating a simplified copy of a serializer for the purposes of embedding it.
 ```
 from rest_flex_fields import FlexFieldsModelSerializer